github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 Customizing library models for Go
 =================================

-You can model the methods and callables that control data flow in any framework or library.
+You can model the methods and functions that control data flow in any framework or library.
 This is especially useful for custom frameworks or niche libraries, that are not supported by the standard CodeQL libraries.

 .. include:: ../reusables/beta-note-customizing-library-models.rst